CrayLabs/SmartSim-Zoo/theta/README.md

 -----------
 ### 6. Online training and inference with Fortran data producer

 Launch an orchestrator, a parallel data producer/loader, a parallel trainer and an inference process.
-The loader is a parallel Fortran program that emulates a PDE solver, iteratively generating new training data as it marches through time steps and putting the training data from each rank into the orchesrator.
+The loader is a parallel Fortran program that emulates a PDE solver, iteratively generating new training data as it marches through time steps and putting the training data from each rank into the orchestrator.
 The trainer gets the data from the orchestrator at the creation of every new training batch and learns the model.
 In this example, a simple model for a second order polynomial is trained.
 Finally, the trained model is saved to disk as well as